Basin Theme: Biodiversity

 Luke Lloyd-Jones

 Luke is a CSIRO Research Scientist with DATA61.
 Luke is an applied statistician with experience in applications in ecology, fisheries, and human genetics, including very large and complex datasets.
-He focuses on the development and implementation of novel statistical and machine learning methods and provides high-level analytical and statistical modelling expertise for the vast amounts of interesting data being generated by the CEWO waterbird movement tracking project and also contributes to reporting and manuscript preparation.
+He focuses on the development and implementation of novel statistical and machine learning methods and provides high-level analytical and statistical modelling expertise for the vast amounts of interesting data being generated by the CEWH waterbird movement tracking project and also contributes to reporting and manuscript preparation.

 Shane Brooks